 At Queen Elizabeth High School we strive to ensure that all our students make outstanding progress and are supported throughout their educational journey.
 Schools are allocated funds for the specific purpose of boosting the attainment and progress of a particular group of pupils; classed as Pupil Premium students.
 The funding for Pupil Premium pupils is allocated to schools in relation to the following:

-iii.
-Children who have ceased to be looked after by a local authority in England and Wales.
+- Children who are looked after by the local authority

 Parents can inform the school that they are service personnel or have adopted children so that these funds can be claimed by the school, as this particular information is not provided to the school from any other source.
 Any information provided will, of course, be treated in the strictest confidence.